DevOps-Gilde/S1_Docs_AzureDevOps/03_SetupAzureDevopsServiceConnections.md

 # 2. Setting up the Service Connection

-Please read the following 5 Instructions carefully before continuing.
+Please read the following instructions carefully before continuing.

 1. In your Project you can find the Project Settings on the Bottom Left.